-Informal Courses for Adults provides rich intellectual experiences that can broaden perspectives of the world.
+Informal courses for adults provide rich intellectual experiences that can broaden perspectives of the world.
 Participants can explore the globe, study other cultures, learn new languages, write beautiful prose or learn to meditate - all without ever leaving the classroom.
 Noncredit courses are offered in the areas of history, creative writing, the fine arts, literature, communication, philosophy, religion, personal finance, food and travel, and international languages.
 Classes are taught by professional educators and experts but held informally, which means attendance records are not kept, grades are not assessed and transcripts are not provided.

-Informal Courses for Adults PO Box 750275 Dallas TX 75275-0275 214-768-8446 smu.edu/informal
+Informal Courses for Adults

+PO Box 750275 Dallas TX 75275-0275 214-768-8446 smu.edu/informal smu.edu/education/professional